 Created by Bow Valley College of Calgary, the podcasts are on a variety of topics including health, Charter of Rights and Freedoms, housing, consumer matters and money.
 Short podcasts with transcripts and activities.
 Does not reference CLB.
 Three levels: beginner, intermediate and advanced.

-This is multilevel curriculum for CLB 2–4 multilevel classes was developed by NorQuest College for rural Alberta learners.
-The document can be adaptable to other contexts and used with higher-level learners.
+This multilevel curriculum for CLB 2–4 multilevel classes was developed by NorQuest College for rural Alberta learners.
+The document is adaptable to other contexts and used with higher-level learners.